kipkosgeii/Iris-Data-Analysis/README.md

 # Iris-Data-Analysis

 I will use "Iris Dataset"
-Using Streamlit to present data and Share My Findings
+Using Streamlit to present data and Share My Finding

+Streamlit is a Python webframe work for sharing and story-telling

 I have Design the app layout and components in data_explorer.py: